Topics of plans for the section "Knowledge"

 C8.4.5.

-(other formulations of the answer are allowed, not distorting its meaning)
+(Other formulations of the answer are allowed that do not distort its meaning)

-When analyzing the answer, it is taken into account:
+When analyzing the response, the following are taken into account:

-- the correctness of the formulation of the paragraphs of the plan in terms of their compliance of the given topic;
+- the correctness of the wording of the points of the plan in terms of their relevance to a given topic;

-- Compliance of the structure of the proposed response plan of a complex type.
+- compliance of the structure of the proposed answer with a plan of a complex type.

-One of the options for the disclosure plan of this topic:
+One of the options for the disclosure plan for this topic:

-1) Social knowledge is the knowledge of society and man.
+1) Social cognition - knowledge of society and man.

-a) the coincidence of a learning subject and a knowledgeable object;
+a) the coincidence of the cognizing subject and the cognized object;

 b) limited scope of the experiment.